-- $10 billion Investment planned in the Gulf of Mexico over the next 5 years
+- $10 billion investment planned in the Gulf of Mexico over the next five years

 Supporting Louisiana Communities

-Across our 6 facilities in the Bayou State, BP produces energy for America and jobs for Louisianans.
-In Louisiana, we support more than 8,500 high-tech, high-paying jobs and we work with 375 vendors.
-We built our world-class Learning Center in Houma to help train and support offshore workers.
-We have 10 rigs operating in the Gulf of Mexico, and re-supplying those rigs creates jobs in Port Fourchon.
+Across our six facilities in Louisiana, BP produces energy for America and jobs for Louisiana.
+In the state, we support more than 8,500 high-tech, high-paying jobs and we work with 375 vendors.
+We built our world-class learning center in Houma to help train and support offshore workers.
+We operate a sizeable drilling rig fleet.
 Every time someone in the southeastern U.S. buys Castrol products, it bolsters jobs in Port Allen.

 At Work in Houma, Louisiana

-Keeping our offshore operations running 24/7 creates jobs onshore as well.
+Keeping our offshore operations running all the time creates jobs onshore as well.
 The Houma-Terrebonne airport is home to the BP Gulf of Mexico Aviation Logistics Team, which keeps our 16 offshore facilities supplied with people and cargo 365 days a year.
 Every month 12,000 people travel through the Houma heliport on way to their jobs off the Louisiana’s shore.

 Investing in Louisiana